lenny213z/vmware-iac/README.md

 4. Commit and Push the Changes to the repo and Open a Pull Request
 5. Github Actions will check for proper formatting for Terraform and Ansible
 6. The Jenkins Pipeline will fetch the latest JenkinsFile from the repo and run the pipeline locally (manually)
-7. The local node will build the environment to apply terraform and ansible
-8. It's required to select the Env, App and the Action (Build, or Destroy) to run the Jenkins Pipeline
+7. It's required to select the Env, App and the Action (Build, or Destroy) to run the Jenkins Pipeline
+8. The Pipeline will wait for an Approval.
+A Notification will be send to MS Teams channel.
+9. The local node will build the environment to apply terraform and ansible

 ## Used Technologies